 Emerald Waterways Danube Delights Day Four

-On the morning of day four, we arrived in Melk, Austria around 7:30 in the morning.
+On the morning of day four of our Danube River cruise, we arrived in Melk, Austria around 7:30 in the morning.
 After a hearty breakfast, we were all on buses to Melk Abbey around 9am; the drive was only about 10 minutes.
 We were all armed with our portable receivers to hear the tour.

 Melk Abbey was founded in 1089 when Leopold II gave one of his castles to the Benedictine monks.
 The monks began a monastic school and its library became famous for its extensive collection; they also were renowned for producing manuscripts.
 The abbey survived dissolution in the late 1700’s and also managed to survive the Napoleonic Wars.
 It was confiscated by the state in WWII but returned to the Benedictines after the war.
 Today it is also a co-ed school that caters to nearly 900 students.